Jim Graham

 James McMillan Nielson Graham (August 26, 1945 – June 11, 2017) was a Scottish-born American politician and a member of the Council of the District of Columbia.
-He was a Democrat who represented Ward 1 in Washington, D.C. from 1999 until 2015.
+As a Democrat he represented Ward 1 in Washington, D.C. from 1999 until 2015.

 Life and education

 Graham was born on August 26, 1945, in Wishaw, Scotland.
 Graham's parents, neither of whom had high school degrees, settled in Hyattsville, Maryland, after immigrating to the United States from Scotland.

 A graduate of Michigan State University where he was a student politician and vice president of the National Student Association, Graham received a J.D. degree from the University of Michigan Law School and a L.L.M. from Georgetown University Law Center.

 Graham worked as a clerk for Chief Justice Earl Warren and held a staff attorney position with the U.S. Senate Governmental Affairs Committee (chaired by Senator Abe Ribicoff, D-Connecticut).
 Graham served as an adjunct professor at Georgetown University Law Center and George Washington University, as well as supervising instructor at the University of Wisconsin Law School.
 Graham was licensed to practice law in the District of Columbia and before the U.S. Supreme Court.

 Prior to taking a seat on the city council, Graham was executive director of the Whitman-Walker Clinic, a nonprofit organization providing services to people in Washington who have HIV and AIDS.
 Graham was a recovering alcoholic and came out as gay after leaving federal employment.
 He was the second openly gay elected official in D.C., after David Catania.